Helping A-B Tech students achieve their dream of successfully starting their own business.

 Students interested in starting their own business must submit an application and register as a client of the SBC.
 Applications can be found online at the link below.

 The Student Business Incubator program is open to any current A-B Tech student who is enrolled in a minimum of six semester credit hours.
 Students MUST maintain this status during the program.
 In addition, as a prerequisite for applying to the Student Business Incubator, all students must complete the Small Business Center's online, free entrepreneurial training program called HP LIFE (Learning Initiative for Entrepreneurs.
-Click here to sign up.
+To signup, visit HP LIFE (Learning Initiative for Entrepreneurs.

 Once accepted into the Student Business Incubator Program, students will be required to participate in the following:

 Register as a Small Business Center Client.
-Click here to register.
+To register, visit Asheville-Buncombe Technical Community College Small Business Center.

 Meet with a Small Business Center counselor on a regular basis to further develop the business idea.